Hera, ESA’s asteroid investigator

 Highlights

-• Hera will analyze the aftermath of NASA’s DART mission, in which a spacecraft intentionally struck an asteroid’s moon.
+• Hera will study the aftermath of NASA’s DART mission, which crashed a spacecraft into an asteroid’s moon on purpose.

-In September 2022, NASA’s DART mission intentionally crashed into the moon of a near-Earth asteroid, changing its orbit.
-Two years later, the European Space Agency (ESA) will send a follow-up spacecraft, Hera, to measure the literal and figurative impact.
+In September 2022, NASA’s Double Asteroid Redirection Test (DART) mission intentionally crashed into the moon of a near-Earth asteroid and successfully changed its orbit.
+Years later, the European Space Agency (ESA) is sending a follow-up spacecraft, Hera, to investigate DART’s literal and figurative impact.

 Hera